yodertv/Reminders/README.md

 ## History

+### Use vercel-test pattern to remove static api from Todo - 2024.11.29.
+-

 ### Returning to build and deploy issues 2024.11.29
 - Now vercel dev is running my build command!?
 - Restructured the build with DIST_PATH="".